Health Library

 There are other medicines that can be used for weight loss, too.

 Medicines can be a helpful part of treatment for some people.
-But even if your doctor does prescribe medicine, they will also still recommend making lifestyle changes.
+But even if your doctor does prescribe medicine, they will still recommend making lifestyle changes.
 This can help improve your overall health.

 If you are interested in taking medicine to help you lose weight, talk with your doctor.
 They can help you understand your options.